 Agricultural Water Conservation Demonstration Initiatives

-The objective of these grant awards is to demonstrate and evaluate cost-effective technologies that will increase water conservation and water use efficiency.
-These large-scale demonstration sites yield comprehensive data on evaluating impacts to crop productivity, irrigation water use, and available water supplies.
+The objective of these large-scale and long-term sites is to demonstrate and evaluate cost-effective technologies that will increase water conservation and water use efficiency.
+These sites also provide opportunities for local producers to share knowledge of transferable and proven conservation technologies.